 Controlled environment agriculture (CEA) is a broad term, usually defining the production of specialty crops, edible, medicinal, and ornamental, in indoor systems – frequently in soil-free systems – with the technology to control the environment, such as greenhouses and vertical farms/plant factories.

-I am studying plant responses to different production factors and developing methodologies to maximize plant growth rate, development, morphology, physiology and ultimately improve horticultural crop yield, quality, and profitability.
+I am studying plant responses to different production factors and developing methodologies to maximize plant growth rate, development, morphology, and physiology and ultimately improve horticultural crop yield, quality, and profitability.

 Precision irrigation